AHEsmaeili/IC-Auto/README.md

 ![License](https://img.shields.io/github/license/AHEsmaeili/IC-Auto)

 ## Dependencies
-The following packages are required for using the analysis scripts
+The following packages are required for using the analysis scripts:

 * PyMICE
 * Pingouin